-Funding for Capital Facilities must be used to acquire, construct, and/or renovate facilities that provide services and/or treatment for those with severe mental illness or that provide administrative support to MHSA funded programs.
-Funding for Technological Needs must be used for county technology projects with the goal of improving access to and delivery of mental health services.
+Counties must use funding for Capital Facilities to acquire, construct, and/or renovate facilities that provide services and/or treatment for those with severe mental illness or that provide administrative support to MHSA funded programs.
+Counties must use funding for Technological Needs for county technology projects that contribute toward improving access to and delivery of mental health services.

-3. Workforce Education and Training
+3. Workforce Education and Training (WET)